Danuri Call Center

 • In cyberspace, one is called by derogatory nicknames or profanity rather than by name, or is often ridiculed or gossiped about.

-• The mood of status messages or photos on social media suddenly becomes gloomy or negative.
+• Status updates or the mood of photos on social networking services (social medias) suddenly becoming gloomy or negative.

 • Too much time is spent using computers or electronic communication devices.